|

 East Asia, as well as some countries in the Southeast Asia like Thailand, is currently undergoing a significant demographic transition characterized by declining fertility rates and rapidly aging populations.
 This pre-existing demographic trend makes the region particularly vulnerable to environmental stressors that could further impact humans.
 Climate change represents such a significant stressor, manifesting in East Asia through more frequent and intense extreme weather events.
 The increasing frequency of heatwaves and prolonged droughts, and more intensified and severe flooding, typhoons, coupled with rising sea-levels, pose substantial risks to human health, livelihoods, and overall well-being.
 Moreover, the climate impacts on human societies are place-based, varying across geographic locations.
 Meanwhile, spatial distribution of human population and their sociodemographic characteristics also differ from place to place.

-Population-environment literature reveals exceptionally high risks of heat stress among living-alone elderly population left behind migration, as an example.
+Population-environment literature reveals exceptionally high risks of heat stress among the living-alone elderly population left behind by migration, as an example.
 The interplay between these climate hazards and human resilience in East Asia suggests a concerning trajectory for population stability.
-This Scientific Group focuses on examining climate risks in East Asia where population decline and rapid aging, as well as migration, urbanization, household formation and dissolution, improved education and health conditions as common phenomena, which generates important effects on population exposure and social vulnerability.
+This Scientific Group focuses on examining climate risks in East Asia where population decline and rapid aging, as well as migration, urbanization, household formation and dissolution, improved education, and health conditions are common phenomena, which generate important effects on population exposure and social vulnerability.
 It may also draw occasional insights from Thailand, a Southeast Asian country facing similar demographic and climate-related challenges.
 It will investigate the general patterns and compare the differences among the counties and the subnational regions within each country.

 SG will address the following overarching questions over the period from June 2025 through December 2027: